NYT: Trump called for Mueller's firing in June 2017

 Two people told the Times that Trump expressed concern over three possible conflicts of interest, including a dispute Mueller had involving Trump National Golf Club, the law firm Mueller previously had worked at and the fact that Mueller had recently been interviewed to head the FBI.

+The Times said the discussion over Mueller's potential conflicts of interest in June 2017 arose following reports that Mueller was looking into a possible obstruction of justice case.

-Mueller is currently investigating any possible ties between the Trump campaign and Russia during the 2016 election.
+Mueller is currently investigating any possible ties between the Trump campaign and Russia during the 2016 US election.
 Trump has repeatedly denied any collusion between his campaign and Russia.

-Trump said in December that he was not considering firing Mueller, but speculation over the possibility has been widespread.
+Trump said as recently as December that he was not considering firing Mueller, but speculation over the possibility has been widespread.

+The White House has repeatedly denied that Trump was looking at firing the special counsel.
+In August, White House lawyer John Dowd told USA Today the idea had "never been on the table."

+"That's never been on the table, never,'' Dowd said of firing Mueller, according to USA Today's August story.
+"It's a manifestation of the media.
+My dealings with Bob Mueller have always been cordial, respectful -- the way it should be."

 Mueller's is just one of several ongoing investigations into Russian meddling in the 2016 US presidential election.